 Several key legal principles underpin the doctrine of commercial impracticability, establishing a framework that governs its application in contract law.
 At the core of this doctrine is the recognition that unforeseen events can render performance excessively burdensome, thereby challenging the commercial viability of contractual obligations.
 Legal interpretations of commercial impracticability often hinge on the distinction between mere difficulty in performance and a significant, material change in circumstances that fundamentally alters the contractual landscape.

 One critical principle is the requirement of demonstrating that the impracticability was not foreseeable at the time of contracting.
-Courts typically require parties to prove that the event causing the impracticability was extraordinary and outside the realm of normal business risks.
+Courts typically require parties to prove that the event causing the impracticability was extraordinary and outside normal business risks.
 This element is vital to ensure that the doctrine is not misused as a mere excuse for non-performance, but rather as a legitimate legal remedy when genuine hardships arise.

-Additionally, the principle of proportionality plays a significant role.
-It mandates that the degree of impracticability must be substantial enough to affect the contract's fundamental purpose.
+The principle of proportionality plays a significant role.
+It mandates that the degree of impracticability must be substantial enough to affect the contract’s fundamental purpose.
 Courts assess whether performance remains commercially viable under the altered circumstances, often leading to a nuanced analysis of the specific industry context and the nature of the contractual obligations involved.

-Ultimately, the doctrine of commercial impracticability serves to balance the interests of contractual parties while acknowledging the unpredictable nature of business operations.
+The doctrine of commercial impracticability serves to balance the interests of contractual parties while acknowledging the unpredictable nature of business operations.
 By adhering to these legal principles, courts aim to uphold the integrity of contracts while providing equitable relief when unforeseen events disrupt the foundational expectations of the parties involved.

-Elements of Commercial Impracticability
+What Are the Required Elements of Commercial Impracticability?

 - Unforeseen Circumstances: The event causing the impracticability must be unforeseen and not anticipated at the time of contract formation.